tsatria03/CookyCraze/docks/readme.txt

 Settings section.

 enabled
+Format: enabled=true or enabled=true:rank

 Set to true to enable the combo system.
 Set to false to disable it entirely.
-When disabled, manual baking works as normal with no combo tracking.
+You can optionally append a colon followed by a rank number, for example enabled=true:70, to make the system dormant until the player reaches that rank.
+Below the required rank, manual baking works as normal with no combo tracking.
+Once the rank is reached, the system activates fully.
+When no rank is specified, the system is active from the start.

 combo_window
 Format: combo_window=min,max

-The range in milliseconds the player has between consecutive bake presses before the combo breaks.
+The range in milliseconds the player has between consecutive bake presses, both during the silent build-up phase and while the combo is active.
 A random value between min and max is chosen after each press.
+As long as each individual gap between presses stays under that value, the combo continues building.
+If any single gap exceeds it, the count resets to zero and you must start over.
 Use a single value for a fixed window, for example combo_window=3000.

+start_count
+Format: start_count=value or start_count=min,max

+The number of consecutive presses required before the combo activates.
+If a min and max are provided, a random value between them is chosen each time a new pre-combo phase begins.
+Until this threshold is reached, presses are tracked silently with no multiplier and no announcement.
+If the player pauses too long during this phase, the count resets and a new target is chosen.
+Once the threshold is reached, the combo activates immediately and the start sound and message fire.

 start_message
-The message spoken to the player on their very first press when a new combo begins.
+The message spoken when the combo activates after reaching the start_at threshold.

-combo_sound
+start_sound
-The sound to play on each bake press that increments the combo but does not reach a new tier.
+The sound to play when the combo activates after reaching the start_at threshold.
 Relative to sounds/.
-You can include a subfolder prefix, for example combos/combo_tick.ogg.
+You can include a subfolder prefix, for example combos/start.ogg.

-break_sound
+stop_sound
 The sound to play when the combo timer expires and the combo breaks.
 Relative to sounds/.

-break_message
+You can include a subfolder prefix, for example combos/stop.ogg.

+stop_message
 The message spoken when the combo breaks.
-Use %combo% as a placeholder for the count reached before breaking.
+Use %combo% as a placeholder for the count reached before breaking, and %hits% for the correctly pluralized word hit or hits.

 Tiers section.
 Format: count:multiplier:sound:message